By clicking any link on this page you are giving your consent for us to set cookies. For more information please see our Cookies Policy.

 Sheer cliffs and sunny piazzas

 Amalfi holidays are steeped in glamour and serenity, with spectacular views and architecture ideal for those simply wanting to relax.
-It’s located along Italy’s dazzling Neapolitan Riviera, and is home to traditional pastel coloured buildings nestled on the side of a cliff and overlooking the sparkling ocean below.
+It’s located along Italy’s dazzling Neapolitan Riviera, and is home to traditional pastel coloured buildings nestled on the side of a cliff and overlooking the sparkling Mediterranean Sea below.
 Couples will love the chance to explore its history and culture, while families will find activities and sports on the nearby beaches.

 Spend your days indulging in the age old art of people watching from one of Amalfi’s many street side cafés.
 Wander through the town and take in the Medieval architecture or head to the beach and relax on golden sands as you watch the glamorous visitors sunbathe or take a cooling dip.
 If you want to explore the interior landscapes there are lemon and olive groves located around the town, making it ideal for those wanting to mountain bike or enjoy an idyllic stroll.